PotassiumPill/SerialLibraryExample/SerialLibraryExample/serial_controllers/README.md

 Library for serial communication in C++ using various APIs and hardware for use in Microchip Studio projects.

+Refer to [documentation page](https://potassiumpill.github.io/SerialLibraryExample/) to see functional documentation.

 ## Current APIs:
 1)Serial UART
 2) Serial USB (CDC) using tinyUSB